raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 }
 {% endhighlight %}

-But we don't hanve multiple inheritance.
-In langauges where mixing in functionality is difficult, we can fake a solution by having `ColouredTodo` inherit from `Todo`:
+But we don't have multiple inheritance.
+In languages where mixing in functionality is difficult, we can fake a solution by having `ColouredTodo` inherit from `Todo`:

 {% highlight javascript %}
 class ColouredTodo extends Todo {